iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 1. Scroll down to the Function code section.

-1. Select Node.js 6.10 from Runtime.
+1. S7.
+Select Node.js 6.10 or higher  from Runtime.

 1. Scroll down to the Function code section to replace the existing code in the index.js.